kubeflow/website/content/en/docs/azure/machinelearningcomponent.md

 ## Azure ML Deploy Model Component

-Trained machine learning models are deployed as web services in the cloud.
-You could use the model by accessing the model endpoint.
-When using the model as a web service, following items are included in the component: an entry script and Azure Machine Learning environment configurations.
+Trained machine learning models are deployed as web services in the cloud and you can use your model by accessing its endpoint.
+When using the model as a web service, the following items are included in the Azure ML Deploy Model component:

+- An entry script
+- Azure ML environment configurations

 For more information about the Azure ML Deploy Model pipeline component, check the [official repository](https://github.com/kubeflow/pipelines/tree/master/components/azure/azureml/aml-deploy-model).